-You can quickly create a new “Build” in Simply Static -> Builds.
+You can quickly create a new “Build” in Simply Static -> In the context of Simply Static, builds are the process of creating a static version of your WordPress website..
 Builds allow you to add a list of URLs and file paths and export all of them with a single click of a button.

 You can also assign Builds to posts, pages, or any other custom post type to include them in the export.
 This can be a good solution if you have custom overview pages that aren’t recognized by a Single Export or if you have to update specific files on each static export.

 Generate static export on publishing a post

 Sometimes you want to automate static exports even further and instead of clicking the “Generate Static” button within a post or page, you want to automatically export them once you publish a post.
 That’s why I created the following code snippet.

 Add it to your functions.php or use the Code Snippets A piece of software that adds specific features to WordPress. to add it to your website and Simply Static will automatically trigger a single export once you publish a post/page.

 Schedule static exports for updating your website